fractalscape13/lickstagram/README.md

 In terminal, navigate to desktop or directory where you want to clone the project Clone repository in command line with 'git clone https://github.com/fractalscape13/lickstagram'

-In the project directory, you can run:
+In the root project directory, you can run:
 ### `npm start` and `npx nodemon` in separate terminals
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.